HypeCheck

 Red Flags to Watch For

-• Many products on the market are poorly standardized; ginsenoside content varies widely between brands
+• Many products are not standardized for ginsenoside content — potency can vary dramatically between brands

-• Short study durations (4–12 weeks) mean long-term safety data is limited
+• Short study durations (4–12 weeks) mean long-term safety is not well established from the available trials

 Products Containing Ginseng